 Roy Clark playing Malaguena

-A Coward’s Guide to Oil Painting
+Discography of A Coward’s Guide to Oil Painting

 I hope the trip has been enjoyable.
 Thanks for letting me take you in for a few minutes.
 My book, A Coward’s Guide to Oil Painting will take you in for hours.
 One of my good friends (she’ll remain anonymous) has been reading it for weeks now.
 She only reads it in the bathtub.
 Just sayin’.